Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_04_idct_optimization.md

    vim ./build_hw_emu/reports/krnl_idct_noflow.hw_emu/hls_reports/krnl_idct_noflow_csynth.rpt
    ```

-   By comparison you should notice that the performance of the kernel with dataflow optimization is almost 3 times better in terms of Latency and II and the resource utilization is pretty much still the same.
+   By comparison one should notice that the performance of the kernel with dataflow optimization is almost 3 times better in terms of Latency and II and the resource utilization is pretty much still the same.

 ### Comparing Execution Times and Application Timeline

 #### Kernel with Dataflow Optimization

-You can see the compute unit execution time by looking at the profile summary reports.
-You have already run hardware emulation for kernel "kernel_idct" which uses dataflow optimization.
+The compute unit execution time can be seen by looking at the profile summary reports.
+The hardware emulation for kernel "kernel_idct"  was already run which uses dataflow optimization.
 Now, open the profile summary report using vitis_analyzer as follows:

 ```bash
 vitis_analyzer ./build_hw_emu/xclbin.run_summary